 The first rule of FI Club is that you don’t talk about FI Club with your boss / work colleagues.
-At least not in those phases of your career when you are working towards promotions when talk of FIRE may be interpreted as eccentric at best and subversive at worst.
+At least not in those phases of your career when you are working towards promotions, when talk of FIRE may be seen as subversive.

 There are exceptions but often, the higher you get up the ladder, the more commitment and obedience are required to be demonstrated at work.

 As I wrote in The Pyramid and The Oxygen Mask, Maslow’s hierarchy says that basic needs must be met before we focus on higher needs.

 This makes sense.
 When our car has broken down in the snow and we’re cold, we focus on shelter and warmth – not so much on writing novels or volunteering to help other people.